subinabid/blog/_posts/2019-07-04-dataanalytics.md

 ---
 layout: post
 title: Why data analytics, business analytics and IT are very different jobs
-tags: data analytics
+tags: DataAnalytics
-categories: analytics
+categories: Analytics Data IT
 ---

 IT department is a confusing affair (where I work).
 What exactly do they do?